Zip's Mailbox Club › The Wonder Library

 "Is there any mail for ME?"

 Every parent who starts sending letters to their kids hears it within a month.
-There is something about a real letter - paper, envelope, their name in the address window - that no app has ever replaced.
+There is something about a real letter - paper, envelope, their name in the address window - that digital tools do not replace.

 A letter is slow on purpose - and children feel the difference.